 The study programme uses a supervision model for graduation internships; see the table below.
-Separate arrangements will be made for remote graduation internships (i.e. internships completed more than 150 km from the programme location).
-See also Paragraph 4.2.
+Separate arrangements will be made for remote graduation.

 Table 1.
-Supervision model for graduation internships.
+Supervision mode l for graduation internships.
+Underlying principle The focus of the graduation intern

-rubic 1.
-Supervision moder j rable 1.
-Supervision model for graduation internships.
-Underlying principle The focus of the graduation internship is on demonstrating the programme competences or learning outcomes (for the ADEng), translated into high-quality, high-value products.
-The programme competences/learning outcomes can be found in the Teaching and Examination Regulations.
+Underlying principle The focus of the graduation internship is on demonstrating the programme competences, translated into high-quality, high-value products.
+The programme competences can be found in the Teaching and Examination Regulations.
 The study programme provides students with active, structural supervision.
 Students are expected to display a high degree of independence during the graduation internship, in terms of both content and process.
-Focus of the supervision Process; in terms of content, students are expected to display a high degree of independence Content of the supervision Supervising lecturer has contact with the student: ideally 5-6 times At a minimum, this contact consists of: A visit by the supervising lecturer (at least once, and a maximum of 3 times) Feedback on the project plan (and adjustment of the project if necessary) Feedback on interim products during the interim presentation Feedback on the process Other feedback at the request of the student, with the supervisor checking that the feedback requests are appropriate, and are not detrimental to the student's independence.
+Focus of supervision Process; in terms of content, students are expected to display a high degree of independence Content of the supervision Supervising lecturer has contact with the student: ideally 4-6 times At a minimum, this contact consists of: A visit by the supervising lecturer (at least once, and a maximum of 3 times) Feedback on the project plan (and adjustment of the project if necessary) Feedback on interim products during the interim presentation Feedback on the process Other feedback at the request of the student, with the supervisor checking that the feedback requests are appropriate, and are not detrimental to the student's independence.